-Though the NHS is famed for its healthcare provision to people all over the country, there are times when these high standards slip between the net.
+Though the NHS is famed for its healthcare provision to people all over the country, there are times when these high standards slip between the net and there are spikes in hospital negligence.
 Whether your doctor has failed to provide you with proper aftercare, given you incorrect medication, or was unable to give an accurate diagnosis, these problems are only rising now the NHS is facing its busiest time yet.
 This means it is more likely that you or someone you know has suffered from medical negligence recently.
 Thankfully, there are some key steps you can follow to help you make a successful claim against the hospital you were treated at.

 Find A Solicitor